-No nationally designated sites (such as Sites of Special Scientific Interest (SSSIs) or local/national nature reserves) have been identified within 200m of the scheme extents (NatureScot's Sitelink).
+No designated European sites (NatureScot's site link) have been identified within 2km of the scheme extents.
+No hydrological or ecological connectivity is present between the scheme extents and any designated European sites.
+No nationally designated sites (such as Sites of Special Scientific Interest (SSSIs) or local/national nature reserves) have been identified within 200m of the scheme extents.

-The NBN Atlas resource has not identified the presence of Invasive Non-Native Species (INNS) within 500m of the scheme extents.
+The NBN Atlas resource has identified the presence of Invasive Non-Native Species (INNS) including Japanese knotweed (Fallopia japonica) within 500m of the scheme extents.
 The Amey north east INNS Map resource has not recorded the presence of any INNS within 500m of the scheme extents.
-This resource has identified the presence of Transport Scotland Target Species including Rosebay willowherb (Chamaenerion angustifolium) within 500m of the scheme extents at the carriageway side.
+This resource has identified the presence of Transport Scotland Target Species including Common ragwort (Senecio jacobaea) and Rosebay willowherb (Chamaenerion angustifolium) within 500m of the scheme extents at the roadside.